 My final plug for the HyperDocs Girls website is important.
-Many virtual tools that utilize in have a free version and paid version. and sites I’d like to do in the classroom that cost.
-I’m careful about what I pay for out of my own pocket or solicit my administration to fund.
+Many virtual tools that I utilize have a free version and paid version.
+I’m careful about what I pay for out of my own pocket, or solicit my administration to fund.
 I’m certain I’m not alone in this concern and the HD Girls are here to help.
-All there templates are free for the copying and please investigate the Teachers Give Teachers tab on their website.
+All their templates are free for the copying and please investigate the Teachers Give Teachers tab on their website.

 Your Google Classroom feed is an uninspiring jumbled mess.

 Introduce inspiration, organization, and beauty with HyperDocs.

 - Insert one of your lessons plan into one of their templates.

 - Debrief your students to see how you can improve with your next HyperDoc.